Where To Stay in Nashville the First Time

 Music Row – Best For Music History

-Music Row is a historic district home to many of Nashville's major record labels and recording studios, making it a fascinating spot for music fans, industry professionals, and those interested in music history.
-So, whether downtown or Music Row is better for you depends on your preferences and what you hope to experience during your visit to Nashville.
+Music Row is a historic district home to many of Nashville's major record labels and recording studios.
+It is a fascinating spot for music fans, industry professionals, and those interested in music history.
+Whether downtown or Music Row is better for you depends on your preferences and what you hope to experience during your visit to Nashville.

 Music Row is a 45-minute walk or ten-minute drive from downtown Nashville.

 Don't get confused between Broadway and Music Row.
-Music Row was a suburban Nashville street; recording studios converted the homes into recording studios.
-Today, it still has the feel of a neighborhood street.
+Music Row was a suburban Nashville street where recording studios converted homes into studios.
+Today, it still feels like a neighborhood street.

 Top attractions include RCA Studio B, operated by the Country Music Hall of Fame.
 Huge stars recorded there, including Elvis.